-Some children with physical or developmental delay will need additional help, support or intervention in order to reach their potential.
-If children show delay in development in two or more areas, for example physical development and speech development they may need to be assessed at the Child Development Centre.
+The service is for pre-school children with physical or developmental delay who may need additional help, support or intervention in order to reach their potential.
+If children show delay in development in two or more areas, for example physical development and communication development they may need to be assessed at the Child Development Centre.

 Access to the Child Development Centre